 - fire safety measures.

 Different types of sites will have different sets of conditions:

 In most cases a fee is chargeable for administration of functions under the Mobile Homes Act 2013 in relation to:

 - registering site rules, etc.

-Full details can be found in our fee policy.
+Full details can be found in our fee table.

 We aim to process the licence within two months of receiving a complete application, or within six weeks of the proposed licence holder receiving planning consent if the licence application has been submitted before this.
 In some circumstances this may be extended, we will write to you if this will happen.